-Designed by rural youth workers for youth sector professionals across country Victoria, the conference offers an opportunity for the sector to strengthen networks, develop new connections, hear from a range of passionate presenters and attend thought-provoking workshops.
+The conference offers an opportunity for the rural youth sector to strengthen networks, develop new connections, hear from a range of passionate presenters and attend thought-provoking workshops.

-In a YACVic first, scholarships will be made available to rural workers that cover both conference registration, accommodation and travel expenses.
-The conference will commence at 1pm Tuesday 12 February and conclude by 1pm on Wednesday 13 February to allow for rural travel.
+In a YACVic first, scholarships were made available to rural workers that cover both conference registration, accommodation and travel expenses to allow for rural travel.

-“We recognise that many youth sector professionals work in a part-time capacity and travel great distances to attend training opportunities”, said YACVic CEO Leo Fieldgrass.
-“Connecting the Dots aims to support rural and regional youth workers in accessing high quality training without the high price tag.”
+“We recognise that many youth sector professionals work in a part time capacity and travel great distances to attend training opportunities” said YACVic Caretaker CEO Paul Turner.
+“Connecting the Dots aims to support rural and regional youth workers in accessing high quality training without the high price tag”.

-The conference will be held across multiple venues in Ballarat’s CBD on 12 to 13 February 2019 with ticket prices being inclusive of the conference dinner at the Forge Pizzeria.
+The Connecting the Dots conference will be held across multiple venues in Ballarat’s CBD on 12 to 13 February 2019.